domi877/Dating/README.md

 export const IP = 'YOUR_IP_HERE'
 ```

-You also have to provide a `db.js` file with your Microsoft SQL database credentials:
+You also have to provide a `db.js` file in that folder with your Microsoft SQL database credentials:

 ```
 module.exports = {